 - i.
-Data on the amount of fuel combusted for each relevant technology (fuel type used, combustion technology, operating conditions, control technology, and maintenance and age of the equipment).
-This is needed for two reasons, namely (1) to convert continuous emissions monitoring systems (CEMS) concentrations data into GHG emissions and (2) to use fuel consumption data and default and or country-specific emission factors for verification of the CEMS GHG quantification approach. - ii.
+Data on the amount of fuel combusted for each relevant technology (fuel type used, combustion technology, operating conditions, control technology, and maintenance and age of the equipment). or any other agreed periodic period of measurement concentrations data into GHG emissions and (2) to use fuel consumption data and default and or country-specific emission factors for verification of the CEMS GHG quantification approach. - ii.
 A specific emission factor for each technology (fuel type used, combustion technology, operating conditions, control technology, oxidation factor, and maintenance and age of the equipment).

-The Tier 3 approach involves use of Continuous Emissions Monitoring (CEM) of flue gases, which in most cases involves comparatively high cost.
-If a plant has installed monitors for measurement of other pollutants such as SO_2 or NOx, continuous CO_2 monitoring may be easier.
-Please see section 7.1 for guidance on the recommended measurement techniques for CO_2 , CH_4 and N_2O .
+The Tier 3 approach may involve the use of Continuous Emissions Monitoring (CEM) of flue gases, which in most cases involves comparatively high cost.
+If a plant has installed monitors for measurement of other pollutants such as SO2 or NOx, continuous CO2 monitoring may be easier.
+Please see section 7.1 for guidance on the recommended measurement techniques for CO2, CH4 and N2O.

-It should be noted that using a Tier 3 approach to estimate emissions of CO_2 is often unnecessary because emissions of CO_2 do not depend on the combustion technology.
+It should be noted that using a Tier 3 approach to estimate emissions of CO2 is often unnecessary because emissions of CO2 do not depend on the combustion technology.